vanilla-extracts/calc/README.md

 Both `.deb` and `.rpm` packages are availables in the download page

 ## Website
-The website (powered by oranda) is available for more informations [the website (SOON)](https://calc.charlotte-thomas.me) for more informations.
+The website (powered by oranda) is available for more informations [the website](https://calc.charlotte-thomas.me) for more informations.

+There is a _MD Book_ [there](https://calc.charlotte-thomas.me/book)

 ## Manual

-If you prefer a PDF, there is a [manual](https://calc.charlotte-thomas.me/manual.pdf)
+If you prefer a PDF, there is a [manual](https://calc.charlotte-thomas.me/static/manual.pdf)

 ## Contributors